 Conversely, when property markets are booming and stories of investors seemingly making large gains overnight abound, people want to jump on the bandwagon and cash in; often at a time when the market is near its peak.

-You’ve heard me say it before, as supposedly rational being, humans tend to act irrationally when it comes to money.
+You’ve heard me say it before, as a supposedly rational being, humans tend to act irrationally when it comes to money.

-In other words, many investors create their own “reality”, but unfortunately I’ve come to realise that “the crowd” is always wrong.
+In other words, many investors create their own “reality”, but unfortunately, I’ve come to realise that “the crowd” is always wrong.

 When there is a general belief that property values can only keep rising and this spreads through a new generation of investors (as it does each cycle), driven by FOMO (the fear of missing out) they drive property values up even further, perpetuating the belief and helping make it a reality!

-Similarly, when “the crowd” believes the real estate market is going to crash, FOBE (the fear of buying early) keeps them out of the market, and their negative sentiment gets reported in the media and the feeds on itself.
+Similarly, when “the crowd” believes the real estate market is going to crash, FOBE (the fear of buying early) keeps them out of the market, and their negative sentiment gets reported in the media and feeds on itself.

 - Rather than trying to time the market, buy the best assets you can.
 Timing your purchase well will give you a one-off bonus.
-However, owning the right property – an “investment grade asset” that grows at wealth producing rates of return will see your portfolio outperform over the long term.
+However, owning the right property – an “investment grade asset” that grows at wealth-producing rates of return will see your portfolio outperform over the long term.

 - At times of poor or no capital growth, strategic property investors “manufacture” capital growth through property renovations or development.

-- Booms never last forever, neither do busts.
+- Booms never last forever, and neither do busts.
 Don’t be surprised when they come around and don’t overreact.
 This will help you avoid being sucked into booms and spat out during busts.

 - Our property markets are not only driven by fundamentals, but also by the often irrational and erratic behaviour of an unstable crowd of other investors.
-While the long-term performance of property is influenced by the fundamentals, its short term performance is much more affected by market sentiment.
+While the long-term performance of property is influenced by the fundamentals, its short-term performance is much more affected by market sentiment.

 - Treat your property investments like a business and stick to a proven strategy to take the emotions out of your investment decisions.
-Don’t make 30 year investment decisions based on the last 30 minutes of news
+Don’t make 30-year investment decisions based on the last 30 minutes of news

-- Recognise that property is a long term play and set up financial buffers to help you ride the property cycles.
+- Recognise that property is a long-term play and set up financial buffers to help you ride the property cycles.